o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/nodes-understanding.md

 ## Inputs, Outputs, and Connection Types {#script-canvas-pins-and-connections}

-Lumberyard has two main pin and connection types\.
+O3DE has two main pin and connection types\.
 Some inputs and outputs determine the flow of logic and order of execution\.
 Other inputs and outputs pass data from one node to the next\.

 **Logic inputs, outputs, and connections**
 The execution of a script is driven by triangular inputs and outputs on every node\.
 These connections determine the order of execution\.
 A **Script Canvas** script runs when the entity that is attached to the script is activated\.
 Nodes are connected from the inputs on their left side\.
 After they finish running, they activate nodes that are connected to their outputs on the right side\.